wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 What got me through it was remembering why I took it in the first place.
 I've wanted to learn salsa for the longest time.
 In part, to impress ladies back home.
 Sure, currently people were annoyed with me, but I wasn't doing it for them.
-I was doing it to invest in my future self. _If I didn't learn salsa now just because it was hard, wouldn't future-me be mad at present-me?_ Wouldn't I regret that decision?
-The opportunity to learn from authentic Spanish dancers doesn't come every day.
-Besides, I wouldn't see these people again after a couple short months.
+I was doing it to invest in my future self.
+If I didn't learn salsa now just because it was hard, wouldn't future-me be mad at present-me? _Wouldn't I regret that decision?_ The opportunity to learn from authentic Spanish dancers doesn't come every day.
+Besides, I wouldn't see these people again after a couple short months, so did it even actually matter if they despised my dancing?

 With that mentality, I stopped myself from quitting every time I thought about it.
 I kept going with the class and as I got better, the contempt my partners